MooersLab/pymolsnips/README.md

 Spacemacs comes with the package yasnippets installed, which is the engine for managing snippets.
 Spacemacs use a layer concept to build up a specific configuration.
 The layers are managed by editing the *.spacemacs* file.
-A few suggested layeres are listed under `dotspacemacs-configuration-layers`.
+A few suggested layers are listed under `dotspacemacs-configuration-layers`.
 Most of them are initially commented out with two semicolons on the left.

-Add yasnippet-snippets s is one of the defualt layers that are listed but are commened out with two semicolons on the left.
+Add yasnippet-snippets s is one of the defualt layers that are listed but are commented out with two semicolons on the left.
 Remove the two semicolons.
 Take care to use spaces and not a tab to indent yasnippet.